 b.
 QSRC_NPCA[AC] shall be set to 0.

 c.
-If the STA is a non-AP STA and the associated AP has disabled the use of untriggered UL transmissions on the NPCA primary channel for that STA, then the STA shall not initiate a TXOP on the NPCA primary channel
+An AP may disable the use of untriggered UL transmissions on the NPCA primary channel by an associated non-AP STA for a time period.
+If the AP has disabled the use of untriggered UL transmissions on the NPCA primary channel for the associated non-AP STA, then the non-AP STA shall not initiate a TXOP on the NPCA primary channel during the time period.
+The non-AP STA sets a timer based on the time period and may initiate a TXOP on the NPCA primary channel when the timer expires, if the NPCA primary channel is available.
+The time period may be less than or equal to the duration obtained from the received inter-BSS PPDU. (#2822)

 NOTE—The baseline EDCA procedure is followed on the BSS primary channel.
 The values of CW_NPCA[AC] and BO_NPCA[AC] are discarded by the NPCA STA when it switches back to the BSS primary channel.